-- We have always felt that a chined hull is the correct approach, giving the sailor more reserve stability.
+- A chined hull is the correct approach, giving the sailor more reserve stability

-- The chine peels off the spray when sailing down wind and at the same time gives greater dynamic stability.
+- The chine peels off spray when sailing down wind and gives greater dynamic stability

 - The flatter hull panels of a chined hull allow construction from normal flat sheets of PU foam, reducing the weight of the core bond (cores designed to mould around tighter curves “absorb” more resin into their score cuts or honeycomb).

-- A 35kg sailor gains the benefit of approximately the same waterline beam and hence the same hull form stability as a heavier sailor
+- A 35kg sailor gains approximately the same waterline beam and hence the same hull form stability as a heavier sailor

 - The waterline beam and wetted surface does not change significantly with an increase in helm weight

-- We have found that because the RS Aero is so light there is less inertial mass to pull against when trying to sit in if there is a lull or a header.
-This is compensated for by the flatter hull and increased form stability due to the buoyancy in the chine area
+- The RS Aero is so light there is less inertial mass to pull against when moving in during a lull or header – compensated for by the flatter hull and increased form stability from the buoyant chine area

-- The chine has a small lip (or land) in order to reduce spray drag and for precise positioning of the computer cut foam panels during construction
+- The chine has a small lip to reduce spray drag and for precise positioning of the computer cut foam panels during construction

-- The RS Aero has a fine bow for upwind sailing, stable mid-ship sections and a relatively wide transom.
+- Fine bow for upwind sailing, stable mid sections and a relatively wide transom.

-- The transom shape has been fine tuned to ensure that the RS Aero planes bow up (analogous to the trim tabs on a powerboat stern).
+- Transom shape fine tuned to ensure the RS Aero planes bow up (analogous to the trim tabs on a powerboat stern).

-- Vertical bows are common in “box rule” dinghy classes and yachts built to rating systems.
-We chose a raked bow for this one-design dinghy because those measured waterline length pressures don’t apply and:
+- Vertical bows are common in “box rule” dinghies and yachts built to rating systems.
+We chose a raked bow for this one-design because measured waterline length pressures don’t apply and:

-- As the RS Aero is relatively narrow we have optimised the width by adopting the modern approach of running the gunwale parallel to the centreline in the aft half of the boat.
-This has a number of advantages:
+- As the RS Aero is relatively narrow we have optimised the width with the modern approach of running the gunwale parallel to the centreline in the aft half of the boat.
+Advantages are:

 - Maximum righting moment wherever the helm sits out, irrespective of fore and aft position

-- When capsized the topside buoyancy is kept to a minimum – ie. the boat floats lower allowing easier reach to the daggerboard (particularly important with a very light boat)
+- When capsized the topside buoyancy is kept to a minimum – the boat floats lower allowing easier reach to the daggerboard

-- In plan view, the abrupt change of deck line at the front of the cockpit allows a fine bow without pushing out the overall width or the topsides forward, as would happen with a fair curve
+- The abrupt change of deck line at the front of the cockpit allows a fine bow without pushing out the overall width or the topsides forward

 - Easier to sit alongside a RIB or the dock